kylecho/JavaScriptKoansVer2/README.md

-# JavaScript Koans Version 2
-This repository keeps a track of my progress in practicing through JavaScript Koans Version 2.
+#Javascript Koans Solution

-See below for original Readme.
+Here is my solution to another Javascript Koans.
+See below for original intro.

 Update
 ======